Abortion in Maryland: Legislative history

-The Roe v.
+The U.S. Supreme Court's Roe v.
 Wade ruling in 1973, which legalized abortion until the third trimester of pregnancy, overruled Maryland's previous abortion laws.
 During the 1970s, three Maryland laws attempted to place restrictions on abortion access: a 1975 law banned referral fees to abortion referral agencies; a 1977 parental notification law was ruled unconstitutional; a 1979 "information before abortion" law required abortion-seekers to be given a pamphlet promoting alternatives.

-In 1991 Maryland passed a law, signed by Governor William Donald Shaeffer, that codified Roe v.
+In 1991 Maryland passed a law, signed by Governor William Donald Schaefer, that codified Roe v.
 Wade, guaranteeing the right to abortion and repealing the earlier "information before abortion" act.
 Anti-abortion groups successfully petitioned to bring the law to a public referendum.
 Question 6, to uphold the abortion rights bill, passed in 1992 with 62% of voters in favor and 38% opposed.

 In Maryland in 2013, according to The New York Times, something "rare in this era of polarized abortion politics" occurred when laws that significantly tightened the licensing and inspection of abortion clinics were supported by those on both sides of the abortion issue.

-Two bills for six-week abortion bans, called "fetal heartbeat bills" by proponents, were filed in the Maryland House of Delegates in 2019.
+Two bills for six-week abortion bans, called "fetal heartbeat bills" by proponents, were filed in the Maryland House of Delegates in 2019 and failed.
 On February 8, 2019, Ric Metzgar filed HB 933.
 On February 8, 2019, Robin L. Grammer, Jr. filed HB 978, a bill entitled "Keep Our Hearts Beating Act".
 In 2019, Former Maryland House Speaker Michael Busch proposed an amendment to the state's constitution to enshrine the right for women to have an abortion.
 His replacement, Maryland House Speaker Adrienne Jones, said she would try to re-introduce the amendment in 2020 in response to the abortion bans in the states of Alabama and Georgia.